 Years ago I earned a masters in divinity, (The Episcopal Divinity School) where I received excellent supervised training in helping people—how to listen, how to encourage personal growth, and how to help people manage life.
 I consider Sharing Housing to be a ministry.

 I spent five years working on creating a nonprofit on a completely different subject.
 For that reason, I was resistant to making Sharing Housing a nonprofit organization.
 But the truth is that the work of advocacy and education that I have been doing is a social mission.
 As a nonprofit it has a better chance of achieving our goals.

 Starting a Non Profit

-This website was started in 2008.
-The book was published in 2011.
-In 2017, I took the step of creating a nonprofit organization that is called simply Sharing Housing, Inc. This organization has the mission of providing educational resources to other organizations to spread the idea of shared housing as a solution to the twin problems of affordable housing and social isolation.
+The nonprofit Sharing Housing, Inc. was granted 501(c)(3) status in September of 2017.
+This organization has the mission of providing educational resources to other organizations to spread the idea of shared housing as a solution to the twin problems of affordable housing and social isolation.
 Our website is here.